thesephist/zerotocode/content/milestones/introduction-to-html.md

 Here, we use the `<em>` tag, which represents some text to be _italicized_ on the page.
 If you've written HTML before, you may have come across `<b>` and `<i>` tags, which bold and italicize as well.
 However, `<em>` and `<strong>` are their modern equivalents; when you have a choice, bias for the modern replacements.

 You may also notice that we've started indenting nested parts of our code further to the right.
-Because HTML doesn't really care about "whitespace" or spaces, indentation is a matter of taste and personal preference.
+Because HTML doesn't really care about "whitespace" or spaces in between tags and keywords, indentation is a matter of taste and personal preference.
 However, indenting different nested parts of your HTML code will help keep the structure of your page straight, as you build more complex sites. **Get in the habit of indenting HTML code!** It'll be helpful in the long run.

 ### Beware of common tag mistakes